LukaTsanavaBTU/homepage/README.md

 # Homepage

-A responsive homepage made using HTML/CSS for an assignment in [The Odin Project](https://www.theodinproject.com/lessons/node-path-advanced-html-and-css-homepage).
+A responsive homepage made using HTML/CSS for an assignment in [The Odin Project](https://www.theodinproject.com/lessons/node-path-advanced-html-and-css-homepage).<br>You can view the live webpage [here](https://lukatsanavabtu.github.io/homepage/).

 ## What I Practiced While Working On The Project